-Why Virtual Server Monitoring Tools Alone are Not Sufficient for VDI Monitoring
+Why Virtual Server Monitoring Tools are Not Sufficient for VDI Monitoring?

 The use of virtualization for hosting server VMs is well understood.
 Today, most virtualization platforms provide administration and monitoring software that admins can use to track the health of their hypervisors and virtual machines (VMs).